Joe Davis (footballer, born 1993)

 Davis is son of professional manager Steve Davis and brother of Harry Davis.
 He came through the Port Vale Academy and played a minor role as the club secured promotion out of League Two in the 2012–13 season.
 He left Port Vale to join Leicester City in June 2014.
 He was loaned out to Fleetwood Town in October 2015 before joining the club permanently three months later.
-He re-signed with Port Vale in June 2017 and was loaned out to York City in November 2018.
-He left Port Vale for Nantwich Town in March 2019, before retiring in June 2020 so as to pursue a career in the media.
+He re-signed with Port Vale in June 2017 and was loaned to York City in November 2018.
+He left Port Vale for Nantwich Town in March 2019 before retiring in June 2020 to pursue a career in the media.
+After five years away from the game, he signed with Northwich Victoria in June 2025.

 Career

 Port Vale

-Davis started his career in the youth ranks at Port Vale in 2002.
+Davis started his career in the youth team ranks at Port Vale in 2002.
 Described as a "natural born leader", he was handed a squad number for the 2010–11 season, making the first-team bench in October 2010.
-This came a month after a highly impressive reserve-team performance against Sheffield Wednesday.
+This came a month after a highly impressive reserve team performance against Sheffield Wednesday.
 His debut came on 30 April 2011, as he came on as a substitute to replace Gareth Owen seventy minutes into a 7–2 home win over Morecambe.

 The 2011–12 season was the final year of his youth contract.
 He made his second appearance at senior level on 17 March, when he replaced Paul Marshall 49 minutes into a 3–2 defeat away to Crawley Town; manager Micky Adams put him on as centre-back Clayton McDonald had just been sent off.
 McDonald's subsequent suspension gave Davis the opportunity to start against Hereford United three days later, Adams saying "he'll either sink or swim".
 He was voted man of the match after he produced "a disciplined defensive display beyond his tender years".
 However, he was sent off 69 minutes into the next match for a professional foul on Torquay United's Rene Howe; the penalty kick was converted to cost Vale a 2–1 away defeat.
 With Clayton McDonald facing legal issues, Davis was given an extended run in the team towards the end of the 2011–12 season, thus securing the 18-year-old apprentice his first professional contract.
 At the end of the season he was given both the club's Youth and Young Player of the Year awards.
 He announced his intention to accept the club's offer of a new two-year contract in June 2012.
-Despite being one of the last of the 16 players offered contracts to commit his future to the club, Micky Adams said that the deal was "never in doubt" and told the media of the "excellent potential" he saw in the young defender.
+Despite being one of the last of the 16 players offered contracts to commit his future to the club, Micky Adams said that the deal was "never in doubt".
+They told the media of the "excellent potential" he saw in the young defender.